Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Break down completely when they can't progress
 Your pH's so basic, both in thought and deed
 While Auto-Chlor's balanced—that's our guaranteed

-Your solutions?
-Diluted hopes and homeopathic dreams While our concentrate's destroying all your schemes (Watch the reaction!)
-Your empire's collapsing under activation energy (Observe the fraction!)
-Your market share's a fraction of what it used to be (Feel the satisfaction!)
-As Auto-Chlor rises with chemical mastery
-(That's the attraction!)
-Pure excellence with molecular symmetry!
-Let's break it down to elements—atomic precision
-Your electron cloud's showing signs of fission Half-life decay in your quarterly reports
-While we're fusion-powered, breaking revenue records Three-point-eight gallons per rack?
+Three-point-eight gallons per rack?
 That's water waste Our one-point-two efficiency can't be replaced Response time measured in geological ages?
 We solve crises faster than you turn pages
 Your carbon footprint's bigger than your market share Eco in your name but toxic in the air
-We're solar-powered while you burn through trust Converting client faith to environmental rust
-Remember Joe's Diner?
-December's darkest night
-Three days down in dinner rush—yeah, that wasn't right Now they're with us, that's the Auto-Chlor way
-While your service promise leads your clients astray Your solenoids failing like your business plan
+Your solenoids failing like your business plan
 Control boards fried like your also-ran
 Tech support?
 More like tech abort